cyamauch/NoctSalamanderGrandPiano/src/README.txt

 frequency overtones.
 This is a natural result of physics, and the digital processing was based on applying LPF to each of the notes as follows:

-- Applied LPF for keys having 220Hz and higher frequency.
-- Applied different LPFs in the two frequency bands.
+- Applied 4 filtering:
-  (Attenuates at f*26 for f < 500Hz and at f*4 for f => 500Hz)
+  frequency*0.5, frequency*4, frequency*12 and frequency*26
+  (See gain0_factor.txt, gain1_factor.txt, gain2_factor.txt, gain3_factor.txt)

 - Changed the envelopes of all keys so that the string decay is more gradual.

-In order to pursue natural sound quality, the levels of LPF and envelope modification were varied gradually according to the scale.
+In order to pursue natural sound quality, the levels of filtering and envelope modification were varied gradually according to the scale.

 The original sound source is a sampling of the YAMAHA C5, but these processes make it possible to reproduce the tone of a larger grand piano.

+In Version 4, the continuity of sound quality and volume in the scale was carefully adjusted:

+- Reassigned WAV files to improve continuity of scale at each velocity layer.
+  (See assign.txt)

-In Version 3.1, the volume of all WAV files was adjusted according to the settings in vol_factor.txt.
+- All volume of WAV files were carefully adjusted for each velocity layer.
+  (See vol_factor_base.txt, vol_factor.src.txt)

+- Erased strange noises during recording.
+  (See filter_direct.txt)

 The C5 grand piano used for sampling was tuned fairly accurately, but slight errors in very low and very high notes such as A0, C1, D#1, F#7, and C8 were corrected to standard pitch according to tuned.txt.
-For pitch adjustment, we referred to the YAMAHA EA1 built-in sound bank.
+For pitch adjustment, the built-in sound bank of the YAMAHA EA1 was referenced.

 FFmpeg was used for all processings.
 See src/do_eql+env_all.sh for details.
-You can change the parameters in the script and *_factor.txt files, and run "make" to generate your own piano sound (you need to get the original version of Salamander Grand).
+You can change the parameters of the *.txt files, and run "make noct48" to generate your own piano sound (you need to get the original version of Salamander Grand).
 This allows for a level of complexity and fine-tuning of sound quality that is not possible through the GUI of VST plug-ins or filter settings within SFZ files.

 Changelog:

 V3.0 (Nov.24,2023)
 * First release based on Salamander Grand Piano V3+20161209.
-V3.1 (Jan.??,2024)
-* Configuration files (*_factor.txt) allow detailed LPF and volume settings.
+V4.0 (Feb.??,2024)
+* Applied 4 filtering, reassigned WAV, adjusted all volume of WAV, erased noises.

 Licence: